charmander/razorleaf/readme.md

 Content found after an element on the same line will also be considered that element’s content.

+### Comments

+Comments begin with `#` and continue to the end of the line.
+They do not affect the rendered HTML.

 ### Special blocks

 Some names define special blocks.
 These are: